sciabarra/AgileSites/README.md

 As a result you need not to worry of incompatible changes would break the site, since they would affect any other site.
 Oracle has not reason to refuse support as long as the question are not specific to the internals of the framework.
-And for those questions there is our [commercial support](http:/www.sciabarra.com/fatwire/)